 To get started:

-- Follow Google's instructions on how to set up your own custom SAML application.
-Google prompts you with steps to configure an app.
+- Follow Google's instructions on how to set up your own custom SAML application until you get to the Google Identity Provider details page.

 - an IdP Login URL

 - Copy the values from Google into FireHydrant as follows:

 - (Optional) In the Domains section of FireHydrant, add the email domain name for your organization.
 This enables a message that appears when users attempt to log in using credentials from your org, advising them to log in with SSO.

 - In Google, click Next.
 Google prompts you to fill in Service Provider details.
 For the ACS URL and Entitiy ID fields, enter

 - Enable the Signed Response checkbox.

 - Verify that Primary Email is selected for the Name ID section.
 This is how your SSO configuration automatically creates accounts or logs existing users in to FireHydrant.